 Brian S. Genson has been President of F1Collectors.com, a company engaged in the motor sport business, since 2006.
 Mr. Genson has also been president of Pole Position Investments, a company engaged in the motor sport business, since 1989.
 Mr. Genson serves as a managing director of F1Collectors.com and F1 Action located in Buntingford, England, which is engaged in investing in the motor sport industry.
 Mr. Genson has been a director of Ladenburg Thalmann Financial Services, Inc., an investment banking and brokerage firm, since 2004.
-Mr. Genson was also responsible for introducing Ben and Jerry's Ice Cream Company to the Japanese market.
 Mr. Genson previously served as a director of Nathan's from 1987 to 1989.
 The Board determined that Mr. Genson should continue to serve as a director due to his managerial experience and the knowledge and experience he has attained through his service as a director of the Company and other publicly-traded corporations.